Pro-Coded-Public/Pro.NBench.xUnit/README.md

 # Pro.NBench.xUnit

 A project to allow [NBench](https://github.com/petabridge/NBench) tests to be discovered, executed, reported, and debugged using [xUnit](https://github.com/xunit/xunit) in ReSharper, and to a less polished extent, in Visual Studio Test Explorer.
+This allows you to not only test business logic validity, but also set performance criteria as part of your test suite.

 Inspired by Andrea Angella's approach and article for [integrating NBench with NUnit](http://www.andreaangella.com/2016/03/nbench-performance-testing-nunit-resharper-integration/).